javier-arango/opencv-face-detection/README.md

 # Real-Time Face Detection using OpenCV
 > This project was written in Python
 ## What is OpenCV ?
-OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
-The library has more than 2500 optimized algorithms, which includes a comprehensive set of both classic and state-of-the-art computer vision and machine learning algorithms.
+OpenCV (Open Source Computer Vision Library) is a free and open source software library for computer vision and machine learning.
+More than 2500 optimized algorithms are included in the library, which contains a comprehensive mix of both classic and cutting-edge computer vision and machine learning techniques.

 These algorithms can be used to detect and recognize faces, identify objects, classify human actions in videos, track camera movements, track moving objects, extract 3D models of objects, produce 3D point clouds from stereo cameras, stitch images together to produce a high resolution image of an entire scene, find similar images from an image database, remove red eyes from images taken using flash, follow eye movements, recognize scenery and establish markers to overlay it with augmented reality, etc.

 ## What is Face Detection ?
-Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
-The algorithms focus on the detection of frontal human faces.
-It is analogous to image detection in which the image of a person is matched bit by bit.
-Image matches with the image stores in database.
-Any facial feature changes in the database will invalidate the matching process.
+Face detection is a computer technique that recognizes human faces in digital images and is used in a range of applications.
+The algorithms are designed to recognize frontal human faces.
+It's similar to image detection, where a person's image is matched bit by bit.
+The image is identical to the image stored in the database.
+Any changes to the database's facial features will render the matching process ineffective.

 ```OpenCV``` contains many pre-trained classifiers for face, eyes, smile etc. The XML files of pre-trained classifiers are stored in ```opencv/data/```.
 For face detection specifically, there are two pre-trained classifiers: